Brando Pacitto

-Brando Pacitto (born 1 March 1996 in Rome) is an Italian actor.
+Brando Pacitto (born 1 March 1996) is an Italian actor.

 Career

 Pacitto started his acting career as a 4-year-old child, at the Clesis in Rome, and later entered the theatrical school by actor and playwright Thomas Otto Zinzi, with whom he still works today.
 In 2006 he played the role of baby Jesus in the TV series The Holy Family (La sacra famiglia), co-starring Ana Caterina Morariu (Mary) and Alessandro Gassmann (Joseph).
 In 2007 he starred Liberi di giocare by Francesco Miccichè, with Pierfrancesco Favino and Isabella Ferrari.
 He later portrayed Lorenzo in the television film Al di là del lago (2009) and in its sequel drama Al di là del lago (2010), both starring Kaspar Capparoni and Gioia Spaziani.
 He was in Dov'è mia figlia?
 (2011) by Monica Vullo, with Claudio Amendola and Serena Autieri, and in the two-episode film Walter Chiari – Fino all'ultima risata (2012) by Enzo Monteleone, with Alessio Boni and Bianca Guaccero, where he played the role of 15-year-old Simone Annichiarico.
 He took part in Rai 1 series Una buona stagione in 2013.
 Since the following year he's starring as Vale in highly rated TV drama Braccialetti rossi, also broadcast by Rai 1.
 In 2015 he was in Jovanotti's L'estate addosso music video and in the homonymous film by Gabriele Muccino, released in September 2016.
 In this year he has acted in Piuma, a film by Roan Johnson.

 Pacitto is also a surfer, winning the Italian leg of the important competition Quicksilver King of the Groms in 2012.